 When you think about gardening, you’re most likely picturing the traditional rectangle of earth outside with plants growing straight up out of the ground.
 There are actually many varieties of gardening suited to different living situations, and one that has seen a dramatic increase in popularity is vertical gardening.
-If you aren’t sure what vertical gardening is or are looking for some tips on how to start your own, this article is for you!
+If you’re looking for some tips on how to start your own, or you’re currently choosing plants for vertical gardens and you require a little guidance, this article is for you!

 Vertical gardening is a method of growing plants straight up, like a wall of plants.
 Vertical gardening is great if you don’t have access to a traditional garden space or if you’re just looking for something a little more interesting or unique.
 Vertical gardening is also very flexible in terms of size and effort.
 If you want something small, cute, and easy that can be kept indoors to brighten your home, you can have a vertical garden!
 If you want something big, complex, and artistic to serve as a conversation piece outdoors, you can also have a vertical garden!
 They really are what you make of them.

 There are a lot of ways to create a vertical garden, and you can and should tailor your garden to the materials and space you have available.
 That being said, there are two main pieces to a vertical garden: The frame and the pots.
 The frame supports the entire garden, connects the pots to each other, and allows it to be either hung from somewhere or stood on its own.
 The pots are the compartments that hold the plants themselves.